-Fabric is important when it comes to a good sports bra.
+The fabric is important when it comes to a good sports bra.
 Almost every sports bra is made from synthetic fibers such as spandex, elastane, and polyester mesh; however, it’s necessary to read the labels well.

 4. Design – Don’t Forget How You Look

 A bad sports bra will press your breasts together, leaving you with an unflattering, sausage-look – a look that no woman wants.
-When choosing a sports bra, think about separation – this will provide you with a more flattering look, and at the same time, there’s more room for adjustability.
+When choosing a comfortable sports bra, think about separation – this will provide you with a more flattering look, and at the same time, there’s more room for adjustability.

 Seamless sports bras are also growing in popularity.
 Not only will they be almost invisible under your clothing, the seamless effect will also help you avoid any chafing or irritation; this is particularly beneficial if you’re the real go-getter, who loves high-impact sports such as running and cycling.

 Aqua Design’s sports bras will take you from the gym right to the ocean if you wish.
-The high quality material, the UPF 50+, and the cool versatile bra design means that your sports bra can also double up as a cute bikini top as well.
+The high-quality material, the UPF 50+, and the cool versatile bra design means that your sports bra can also double up as a cute bikini top as well.

-Make sure you get a good sports bra that fits, because there’s no better feeling in the world than having the right support when working out.
-If you’re looking for a modern, well-designed sports bra that is comfortable and supportive, Aqua Design has a range of high quality sports bras and active wear for women.
+Make sure you get a good sports bra that fits because there’s no better feeling in the world than having the right support when working out.
+If you’re looking for a modern, well-designed sports bra that is comfortable and supportive, Aqua Design has a range of high-quality sports bras and active wear for women.